 Food waste composter/digester

 The Green Johanna and Green Cone are specialist units designed to accept foods that traditional garden composters don’t, such as cooked food, meat, fish, dairy and bread, so all your food waste can go in together.
-They use natural processes to break food down without producing methane.

 - Produces compost.